Implementing Zero Trust Security: Never Trust, Always Verify

 mode: STRICT

-This creates a web of trust where every component must prove its identity before communicating.
+Every component must prove identity before communicating.

 Least Privilege in Practice

-The principle of least privilege sounds straightforward, but implementing it effectively requires careful design:
+Implementing least privilege requires careful design:

 // Fine-grained authorization in a Java application